jdarais/cobble/docs/cobble/docs/index.md

 Cobble is:

 - __Fast__: Cobble is built with technologies that are well-suited for writing fast native applications, including Rust and Lua, and can run tasks in parallel for fast builds.
+- __Flexible__: Cobble is easy to customize to work with existing project structures and build environments.
+Build a monorepo without sacrificing IDE integration.
 - __Cross-platform__: Cobble runs on Linux, Mac, and Windows
 - __Small__: Download size is <5MB
 - __Easy to Install__: Download is a single executable binary, with no library or script environment dependencies